karthikvibuthi/Gun-Crimes-Analysis-SSIS-Power-BI-/README.md

 - Open Baltimore Data for providing the gun crimes dataset.
 - Microsoft for developing SSIS, SQL Server, and Power BI.

----

-Feel free to customize this README file according to your project's specific details and requirements.
-Good luck with your project!